Choosing the Right Institution for your Future

 A medical school’s board scores are a reflection of its curriculum and the methods it uses to prepare students to practice medicine.
 Schools with a high pass rate and competitive scores indicate continuous attention and adaptation of standards to reflect the needs of the healthcare community.

-Trinity is proud to note that our USMLE Step pass rate is 96% with a Step 2 CK average score of 228.
+Trinity is proud to note that our USMLE Step 2 CK pass rate is 96% with an average score of 228.

 One thing applicants may overlook when identifying a “top Caribbean medical school” is the location of clinical rotations (and the number of times they will have to move).